9ae/ace/notes/editing/1story.md

 ## Character Arcs

+**Prep: Catalogue**
+Make outline of written scens, and note edits so you know what you have. this way you can grab from and insert

+**Outline each**
 Plot out the change arcs of major characters

 Figure out what ideas from the original idea you want to keep here, and what you want to discard